amir1376/kotlin-validator/README.md

 }
 ```

-if you use this library for android you can use default translation provided
+if you use this library for android, you can use default translation provided
-by the android module
+by the android module.

 currently supported languages are
-* English (which is the default one if)
+* English (default)
 * Persian

 ### Coroutines support
 the `validate` method is a suspend function
-accordingly, rules are all suspend functions,
+accordingly, rules are all suspend functions too,
 so you can have suspended calls on them
-and because of that you have to call validation only coroutine scope
+and because of that, you have to call `validate` only in a coroutine scope
-but if your validation rule hasn't any suspend calls it is
+but ,if your validation rule hasn't any suspend calls, it is
 totally safe (there is no switching context in the core artifact) to
-call `validate` in runBlocking block (if you have to)
+wrap `validate` into runBlocking block (if you have to)

 # Attention